 A popular solution to cutting the cord is subscribing to a live TV streaming service.

 Sling TV is the least expensive option, but only gives you FOX and NBC.
 YouTube TV and Hulu + Live TV have most local channels on top of a good amount of popular channels, like HGTV and ESPN.

 The Sling Orange package doesn’t have any local channels, but the Sling Blue package gives you your local FOX and NBC channels, among 40 other popular channels like FOX News, MSNBC, CNN, and Food Network.

 YouTube TV will give you 100+ channels including your local ABC, CBS, CW, FOX, NBC, and PBS channels.
 You and your family can also enjoy Disney Channel, Food Network, and NFL Network.

 If local news is what you’re looking for, then the fourth way to watch local channels without cable is simply watching the live stream of your local news station’s newscast on their website.

 Find the “Watch Live” option on their homepage, and there you go!
 Free news.

 And for the last and final way to watch local channels without cable: YouTube, the online video-sharing platform.
 Lots of major networks have their own YouTube channel where they upload clips of their news segments daily.

-You can easily find the latest clips, search by keyword, and view their most popular uploaded videos.
+You can easily find the latest clips, search by keyword, and view their most popular uploaded videos by visiting their channel.

 If you happen to choose to watch news on your station’s website or on YouTube, then let me suggest another free option for you for your entertainment channels: Pluto TV.